/ work/news-chatbot

 Cloud-native news chatbot

-Real-time news summarization for one of Italy's major digital outlets.
-Multi-agent architecture with persistent memory, streaming responses, and semantic retrieval over a live corpus.
+Real-time news summarization and conversational discovery for one of Italy's major digital outlets.
+Multi-agent architecture with persistent memory, streaming responses, and semantic retrieval over a live editorial corpus.

 99.9%